ployground/ploy/README.rst

 Configuration
 =============

 All information about server instances is located in ``aws.conf``, which by default is looked up in ``etc/aws.conf``.

 Plugins
 =======

-Support for backends is implemented by plugins.
-Two plugins are included with mr.awsome.
+Support for backends and further functionality is implemented by plugins.
+One plugin is included with mr.awsome.

 ``plain``
-  For regular servers not otherwise supported by mr.awsome.
+  For regular servers accessible via ssh.

-``ec2``
-  This plugin is for Amazon Elastic Cloud Computing (EC2).

 Plain
 -----

 With plain instances you can put infos about servers into the configuration to benefit from some mr.awsome features like ssh fingerprint checking and plugins like the Fabric integration.

 Options
 ~~~~~~~